anikch/nltk-handson/README.md

 # Extracting, Cleaning and Pre-processing text data using NLTK

-1.Write a program to enter a string from user and perform following tasks
+1. Write a program to enter a string from user and perform following tasks

 - Write a python function named “Tokenize” which returns the tokenized string
 - Print tokens along with the frequency of each token using the above function